 2) Test your e-scooter before departure

 Before you ride an electric scooter, be sure to test it out and ensure that all of the safety features are working correctly.
-It also helps to take a couple of practice rides around your neighbourhood before heading off on any serious travels or long distances in order to get used to how everything operates!
+It also helps to take a couple of practice rides around your neighborhood before heading off on any serious travels or long distances in order to get used to how everything operates!

 3) Avoid travel at night time if you doubt the lights